Agricultural/Horticultural Field Representative

 Progression and specialisations

-Agricultural field representatives usually specialise in working within a particular sector of the agricultural industry such as sheep, beef, and dairy, or with seed and grain production.
+Agricultural/horticultural field representatives may specialise in working within a particular sector of the agricultural industry such as sheep, beef and dairy, or with seed and grain production.

 Agricultural/horticultural field representatives may also specialise in working within a particular sector of the horticultural industry such as fruit, nut or vegetable crop production.